docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

             other@example.com|{SHA512-CRYPT}$6$someOtherHashValueHere
         ```

-        !!! attention "Static Configuration"
+        !!! info "Static Configuration"

-            With the inline `postfix-accounts.cf` config above, the file content is static (_modifications like adding or removing account lines will not persist_).
-When your configs should be dynamic you should instead use a `PersistentVolumeClaim`.
+            The inline `postfix-accounts.cf` config example above provides file content that is static.
+It is mounted as read-only at runtime, thus cannot support modifications.

-            For production deployments, use persistent volumes instead to support dynamic config files.
+            For production deployments, use persistent volumes instead (via `PersistentVolumeClaim`).
+That will enable files like `postfix-account.cf` to add and remove accounts, while also persisting those changes externally from the container.

         !!! tip "Modularize your `ConfigMap`"